-Coming out the other side, I got a photo with the guards, and then rode another horse back to the entrance.
-I told Julie I would meet her at the room at 11:30a, though I didn’t need to be there till noon, so I stopped by to see Abdelah.
+Coming out the other side, I got a photo with the guards and then rode another horse back to the entrance.
+I told Julie I would meet her at the room at 11:30 am, though I didn’t need to be there till noon, so I stopped by to see Abdallah.
 He was laying on the floor, hung over from last night.
-I went to the father/son shop to get a discount on water and since he’d gone home I got a small one for free.
+I went to the father/son shop to get a discount on water and since they’d gone home I got a small one for free.

 Ahmed followed me to the hotel because he wanted to take me to Wadi Musa Spring and said he’d wait outside while we checked out.
-Julie offered me a falafel she’d gotten from Abdalah that I ate while she finished packing.
+Julie offered me a falafel she’d gotten from Abdallah that I ate while she finished packing.
 She came outside and was ready to leave.
 I bid Ahmed goodbye.
-He gave me his number and I gave him the amount of cash we agreed on.
-There are guides you can book online, companies you can go through, or haggling to be done – though I know I still overpay, I got a good deal today.
+He gave me his number and I gave him the 30 JD we agreed on.
+There are guides you can book online, companies you can go through, or haggling to be done – though I know I still overpaid, I got a good deal today.

-As we got to the city limits, Julie changed her mind about seeing that spring, so we looked for it with no luck and no help from the police.
+As we got to the city limits, Julie changed her mind about seeing that spring, so we looked for it with no luck and no help from the police who don’t speak English.
 We drove out of the city for the second time that day and made our way to Montreal Castle, built by Baldwin I of Jerusalem in 1115 and renovated in the 14th century by the Mamelukes – slaves of the king, considered to be true warriors that would go on to carry positions of power – and who were responsible for ending the Crusades in 1291.

 We looked inside the museum and then Julie chose to sit in the coffee shop while I walked up the road past one of the stone towers with Arabic inscription and the guard selling old coins – one of a soldier with thick hair and a prominent nose.
-I sign into the guest book and am greeted by my tour guide, Thallal, who will use sticks and plant stems to turn his torchlight on and off as we go from bright outside to peering into dark corners inside.
-He took me up to the edge so I could yell into the canyon, “ECHO!”
+I sign into the guestbook and am greeted by my tour guide, Thallal, who will use sticks and plant stems that were laying around to turn his torchlight (aka flashlight) on and off as we go from bright outside to peering into dark corners inside.
+He took me up to the edge of the castle so that I could yell into the canyon, “ECHO!”

-I tipped Thallal for his efforts of translation, and kindness.
-On my way down the hill I yelled into the canyon again.
+I tipped Thallal 2 JD for his efforts of translation and kindness.
+On my way down the hill, I yelled into the canyon again.
 Julie had bought some spices that she looks forward to sharing over a meal in Bahrain.
 Inside they have currency from Mexico, Australia, South Africa, Malaysia, India, Venezuela, and Cuba.
 They also have one qirsh – the smallest denomination of Jordanian currency.

 We stopped by Wadi Mujib’s dam (the exit of Jordan’s Grand Canyon – and the lowest nature reserve) for a picture or ten.
 We get approached by another friendly Jordanian and Julie says (paraphrasing), “thanks, but I gotta pee!”
 We follow Mohamed, over the cliff of no returns, to his chalet that he stays in while building the rest of the resort, so Julie can experience release.
 I was going to wait in the car, but the hanging wet clothes with the promise of water has me and the camera out on the prowl.